JanJericevic/MiRco_robot/README.md

 ### Connect the robot to a WIFI network
 You can connect the robot to an outside network:

-- turn on the robot and connect to its network
+- turn on the robot and connect to its hotspot
 - go to System -> Settings -> WiFi
 - select "Add connection"
 - select the network and fill in required information
 - when you're finished select "Add connection"
 - robot IP is displayed under the network connection name.
-You can use this IP to access the web interface or with [`mir_driver`](TODO)
+You can use this IP to access the web interface or with [`mir_driver`](#using-mir_driver)

 ## Controlling the robot
 ***NOTE:*** everytime before using the robot synchronize system time as best you can.
 In the MiR interface go to: "System" -> "Settings" -> "Date & Time".
 For an advanced setup see [this solution](https://github.com/DFKI-NI/mir_robot#advanced).